Joe Thein

-Joe Thein (born 17 July 1991 in Esch-sur-Alzette) is a Luxembourgish politician and former councillor.
+Joe Thein (born 17 July 1991) is a Luxembourgish politician for The Conservatives who served as a communal councillor in Pétange from 2011 to 2017.

-He is living in Lamadelaine in the commune of Pétange.
+He lives in Lamadelaine in the commune of Pétange.
 He supports the philosophy of conservatism by Edmund Burke.

 After obtaining his commercial diploma at the Lycée Technique Mathias Adam, he worked as a flight attendant at the Luxembourgish airline Luxair.
 Subsequently, he began studies in history at the University of Luxembourg.
 He is currently working as secretary of management.

 Political career

 ADR

-He was a member of ADR from 2008 to 2017.
-He joined the party on 14 July 2008 at the age of 16 as well as its youth organization in 2009.
+Thein was a member of ADR from 2008 to 2017.
+He joined on 14 July 2008 at the age of 16, and its youth organization in 2009.

 After five years of vice-presidency, he was elected on 16 March 2015 in Luxembourg City as chairman of the youth organization adrenalin.
 He was also the vice-president of the ADR South region and local section of Pétange, represented in the national and executive board of the party.

 In the local elections held on 9 October 2011 he ran at the age of 20 for a seat in the council of Pétange obtaining 403 voices (230 list voices) and the first and only seat for ADR, enabling the party's first local success in the municipality.
-At the general meeting of the Pétange section, he got designated as head of the list for the upcoming local elections on 8 October 2017.
+At the general meeting of the Pétange section, he was designated as head of the list for the upcoming local elections on 8 October 2017.

-In the Luxembourg General election held on 20 October 2013 he ran for a seat in the Chamber of Deputies for the south, obtaining 5234 voices (3828 list voices) placing him fourth on the list.
+In the Luxembourg General election, held on 20 October 2013, he ran for a seat in the Chamber of Deputies for the south, obtaining 5234 voices (3828 list voices), placing him fourth on the list.

-At the congress of the European Young Conservatives in December 2016 in Brussels, he got elected 1. vice-chairman of the board of the European, conservative youth-organizations EYC.
+At the congress of the European Young Conservatives in December 2016 in Brussels, he was elected vice-chairman of the board of the European conservative youth-organizations EYC.

-In April 2012, Thein was given a ban on speaking in the lyceum, after students invited the politician, as speaker on the subject of multiculturalism.
+In April 2012, Thein was banned from speaking in the lyceum, after students invited the politician as a speaker on the subject of multiculturalism.
 This led to criticism from the students and his party in the press.
 Thein himself spoke of a lack of political neutrality of the school administration and boycott.

 In April 2014, Thein initiated a petition against the right of foreigners to vote, which was submitted and approved by the Petition Commission of the Chambre des Députés.
 The aim was, according to Thein, the promotion of Luxembourg's sovereignty and identity, as well as the integration policy in Luxembourg.

 On 9 March 2017, after a disciplinary procedure, he was expelled from his party following a controversial "Like" on Facebook.
-Prior to the measure, the justice proclaimed that no prosecution will be initiated because of no evidence of hatespeech.
+Prior to the measure, the justice proclaimed that no prosecution would be initiated because of no evidence of hate speech.
 Yet, the party board voted for his exclusion.
 Soon after, he announced the possible founding of a "real conservative party."